 Data integration

-Integration is the ongoing moving of data from one place (a data source) to another (a destination).
+Data integration is the ongoing moving of data from one place (a data source) to another (a destination).
 Data mapping is a critical piece of integration since the map tells the data which fields to go into at the destination.
-You can also call this process 'data flow'.
+Data integration is also known as 'data flow'.

 Transformation